amcmassembly/Python/README.md

 Libraries: pandas

+Description: This code takes the .txt output produced by Webscrape-Power-BI.py code and organises and cleans the data to retrieve only the desired metrics and arrange them in a database which is exported as a .csv.

+## Webscrape-Data-Clean-2.py

+Libraries: pandas

-Description: This code takes the .txt output produced by Webscrape-Power-BI and organises and cleans the data to retrieve only the desired metrics and arrange them in a database which is exported as a .csv.
+Description: Description: This code takes the .txt output produced by Webscrape-Power-BI-2.py code and organises and cleans the data to retrieve only the desired metrics and arrange them in a database which is exported as a .csv.